March 09, 2017

 Now that you have your cold brewed coffee in a keg, it's time to dispense it.
 Kegco has introduced the Javarator, a mobile, easy-to-use cold brew coffee dispenser that makes having iced coffee on tap at home or the office not only possible but affordable as well.
 The Javarator comes with all stainless steel draft components and is equipped with a nitrogen tank, ensuring that you get a smooth finished product.

-Nitrogen is preferred over CO2 for serving coffee on tap because nitrogen is far less soluble than CO2.
-Any liquid that remains under pressure from CO2 for too long will eventually begin to carbonate, making the finished product fizzy and bubbly.
-Using nitrogen at low pressure will allow your coffee to remain as it was brewed and keep it fresh for up to a month because a pressurized keg does not allow oxygen to touch the coffee.
+Nitrogen is preferred over CO₂ for serving coffee on tap because nitrogen is far less soluble than CO₂.
+Any liquid that remains under pressure from CO₂ for too long will eventually begin to carbonate, making the finished product fizzy and bubbly.
+Using nitrogen at low pressure allows your coffee to remain as it was brewed and keeps it fresh for up to a month, as a pressurized keg prevents oxygen exposure.

 Just install your keg in the Javarator, hook it up to the dispensing system with the ball lock keg couplers that are provided, set the output pressure on the regulator to 3-6 PSI and pour yourself a glass!